garage-milan/spring-boot-continuous-delivery/Readme.md

-# Spring Boot on Bluemix with IBM Continuous Delivery
+# Spring Boot on IBM Cloud with IBM Continuous Delivery

-The goal of this lab is to demonstrate deploying a simple Java web application to Bluemix with a DevOps pipeline for managing the application lifecycle.
+The goal of this lab is to demonstrate deploying a simple Java web application to IBM Cloud with a DevOps pipeline for managing the application lifecycle.

 As part of this deployment, several actions are happening automatically through the use of configuration files found in the [.bluemix](.bluemix) folder.
-The two primary actions that are automatically configured to occur are deploying two different microservices from two different repositories and integrating multiple Bluemix services into the deployed applications.
+The two primary actions that are automatically configured to occur are deploying two different microservices from two different repositories and integrating multiple IBM Cloud services into the deployed applications.

 ## Table of Contents